 How can the index be used?

 For the first time in Australia, an index has been developed that can provide reliable and rigorous measures of trends across Australia’s threatened species.
 In addition to communicating overall trends, the indices can be interrogated, and the data downloaded via a web-app to allow trends for different taxonomic groups or regions to be explored and compared.
-So far, the index has been populated with data for some threatened birds and monitoring data for threatened plants are being assembled and threatened mammals are planned next.
+So far, the index has been populated with data for threatened birds, mammals and plants, with additional groups to be added in future.

 By bringing together monitoring data, these indices will allow Australian governments, non-government organisations, stakeholders and the community to better understand and report on trends for threatened species groups including which are decreasing, increasing or staying stable.
-It will potentially enable us to better understand the performance of high-level strategies and the return on investment in threatened species recovery and inform our priorities for future investment.
+It will enable us to better understand the performance of conservation strategies and return on investment in threatened species recovery, as well as informing priorities for future investment.